Adolescent Partial Hospitalization Program offers intensive care without an overnight stay

 When should you consider partial hospitalization for your adolescent?

-- If your adolescent is transitioning from an acute inpatient stay.
+- If your adolescent is transitioning from an acute psychiatric inpatient stay.

 - If your adolescent’s outpatient appointments are not intensive, in-depth or frequent enough to keep them effectively functioning.